imrehg/hacktaiwan/source/_posts/2012-04-13-planning-the-day.markdown

 ## Intro, team formation

 I'm still figuring out the exact format of the day.
-Likely will take the *all bets are off* shape: whatever's your language, whatever you want to hack on, team up with a couple of other people (maybe 2-3 people teams, that should be small enough but inspiring), and get on with it.
+Likely will take the *all bets are off* shape: whatever's your language, whatever you want to hack on, team up with a couple of other people (maybe 2-3 people teams, that should be small enough but inspiring, but people can work on their own too), and get on with it.

 ## During the day